ivanearisty/Vault/Classes + Uni/Linear Algebra/Practice Final/STRAT.md

+1. straight up diagonalizable
+2. repeated eigenvalues jordan cannonical form
+3. complex eigenvalues is the real cannoncial form 12.10-18.8

+if reals you do 12.8,
+if complex 12.10.

+you have a complex eigenvector corresponding to some eingevalue, you need to take the real part and the imaginary part

+problem 4 is just quadratic formula

 ### **Recipe 1: Large Determinants (Practice Final Prob 1)**
 **The Goal:** Compute the determinant of a large ($4 \times 4$ or $5 \times 5$) matrix.
 **The Trick:** It will likely be a **Block Matrix** (lots of zeros in a corner).